NU-CCRG/Getting-Started/02_SetUp_bashrc.md

 Your .bashrc "environment" does many things, but here we'll discuss how it determines what software is available to you.
 However, we must first discuss software usage on QUEST:

-To use software on QUEST, we take advantage of the module library:
+To use software on QUEST, we take advantage of the [module libraries](https://kb.northwestern.edu/quest-software):
 * To see what software is available on QUEST: `module avail`
 * To see what software is currently loaded in your environment: `module list`
 * To load new software" `module load <software_name>`